 However, for securities (stocks, bonds, etc) in the United States, you can use a different cost basis to calculate your taxes.
 Your tax bill can vary widely depending on the accounting method you use.

 TokenTax automatically calculates your tax bill using each method, so you know which one minimizes your tax bill the most.

 First in, first out (FIFO).
 Assets acquired first are sold first.

 Last in, first out (LIFO).
 Assets acquired last are sold first.

-Average cost.
-Average cost takes into account the average cost basis across all your assets.
+Average cost: Cost basis for average cost is calculated via the average price you paid for all units of a specific cryptocurrency, and uses that unit cost as the cost basis rate for every single sale of that crypto. across all your assets.
 This isn’t used for U.S. crypto tax. but it is required in the U.K. and Canada.